Robert P. Anderson

 Research Interests

 I conduct interdisciplinary biogeographic research at various levels of biological organization.
 As an overreaching research theme, my students and I aim to characterize the spatial configuration of environmental suitability for species, and study its ecological, evolutionary and practical consequences.
 This includes applications to conservation as well as the effects of climate change on biodiversity.
-To do so, I have been deeply involved in the development and use of methods for modeling species niches and distributions.
-My lab's current projects focus on the small mammals of the northern Neotropics (in particular those of isolated mountains in eastern Mexico) and development of the "Wallace" software for ecological modeling, the latter funded by the National Science Foundation and NASA.
-Recently, I have extended into the study of organismal traits in biogeography (as drivers of community composition; and with regard to local climatic adaptation).
+To do so, I have been deeply involved in the development and use of methods for modeling species niches and distributions, as well as making software to do so.
+My lab has been funded by various grants from NSF and NASA.

 Publications